Sagnac/Zernike.jl/README.md

 wavefront(OPD, fit_to; options...)
 ```

-This assumes the wavefront error was uniformly measured using polar coordinates; the matrix is expected to be a polar grid of regularly spaced periodic samples with the first element referring to the value at the origin.
+This assumes the wavefront error was uniformly measured using polar coordinates; the matrix is expected to be a polar grid of regularly spaced periodic samples with the first element referring to the value at the origin and the end points including the boundary of the pupil (i.e. `ρ, θ = 0.0:step:1.0, 0.0:step:2π`).
 The first axis of the matrix (the rows) must correspond to the angular variable `θ` while the second axis (the columns) must correspond to the radial variable `ρ`.

 If instead your data is not equally spaced you can call:
 ```julia